A Cancer Drug For Parkinson's? New Study Raises Hope, Draws Criticism

 When patients take nilotinib, "You turn on the garbage disposal daily and you're able to get rid of that accumulation and hopefully see better function," Pagan says.

 Results of a small, preliminary study looked promising.
-So the Georgetown team launched the larger, more rigorous phase 2 study of 75 people.
+So the Georgetown team launched the larger, more rigorous second-phase study of 75 people.

 In the new study, some Parkinson's patients took either 150 milligrams or 300 milligrams of nilotinib each day for a year, while others received a placebo.

-The results suggest that the drug is reasonably safe for these patients, and may even be slowing down the disease, Pagan says.
+The results suggest that the drug is reasonably safe for these patients and may even be slowing down the disease, Pagan says.

-Samples of spinal fluid showed that patients who got the 150 milligram dose of the drug had lower levels of a toxic form of the protein alpha synuclein, which tends to build up in people with Parkinson's.
+Samples of spinal fluid showed that patients who got the 150-milligram dose of the drug had lower levels of a toxic form of the protein alpha synuclein, which tends to build up in people with Parkinson's.

 The study also found some evidence that nilotinib raised levels of dopamine, the brain chemical that is lacking in people with Parkinson's.